You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Brown University is a private, not-for-profit, Ivy League research university that is headquartered in Providence, Rhode Island.
 It is one of the nine Colonial Colleges that was founded before the American Revolution.
 This school holds regional accreditation by the NEASC.

 This school confers over 40 degrees at the undergraduate level, 28 graduate degrees, and 51 doctoral degrees.
 These include professional degrees in the realm of engineering, public health, and medicine.
 There are a variety of dual degrees available as well; while the school does not currently offer fully online degrees, online courses are slowly becoming available.
+The dual degree program also features specialized education in:

 Brown University has many traditions that mark the school year, one of which is the Spring Weekend, a music festival that has featured famous musicians such as Bob Dylan and Bruce Springsteen among others.
 The school also has Greek life, societies and clubs, as well as intramural sports teams and more for students to enjoy.